antoinegaubil/File-Transfer-Service/README.md

 - Ensure correct port numbers and debug modes are used for both client and server.
 - For UDP, the client's port number must differ from 3000.

-Feel free to explore and contribute to this project.
-If you encounter any issues or have suggestions, please create an issue in the repository.